Do machine learning methods lead to similar individualized treatment rules? A comparison study on real data: Statistical setting

 \item The Population Average Prescription Effect (PAPE): PAPE compares an ITR with a treatment rule that randomly treats the same proportion of patients \cite{imai_experimental_2021}:

 where $p_r$ represents the proportion of patients assigned to the evaluated treatment under the ITR $r$.\\ The PAPE takes values between $-1$ and $1$.
 Here, since higher values of the outcome are desirable, higher values of PAPE indicate a better performance of the ITR.
 A value of $0$ indicates that the ITR does not perform better than treating randomly the same proportion of patients.
 Negative values mean that the ITR performs worse.
 An advantage of the PAPE is that it is easy to interpret. \item The c-statistic for benefit: it is the probability that from two randomly chosen matched pairs with unequal observed benefit, the pair with greater observed benefit also has a higher predicted probability where the observed benefit refers to the difference in outcomes between two patients with the same predicted benefit but with different treatment assignments \cite{vanKlaveren2018}.
 To create the pairs, a patient in the control group is matched to one in the treatment group with a similar predicted treatment benefit.
 Higher values of the c-statistic for benefit are better.
-The c-statistic for benefit quantifies how well the rule discriminates patients benefiting from patients not benefiting from taking a given treatment. \end{itemize}
+The c-statistic for benefit quantifies how well the rule discriminates patients benefiting from patients not benefiting from taking a given treatment.
+The c-statistic for benefit can only be calculated for methods using an ITE or a benefit score to derive an ITR. \end{itemize} The standard errors for each metric were calculated through a Bootstrap procedure involving 1000 samples of the original dataset.